Updated August 2021. This post shares the different ways to visit Bisevo Blue Cave Croatia both from Vis Island and on a day tour from Split.

 - Swimming is not allowed in the boat harbour or in the Blue Cave.

-- Allow half an hour between boarding the boat and returning.
+- Allow half an hour between boarding the boat to the Blue Cave and returning to Bisevo Harbour.

 - In July and August the queues to board could be long.